bredelings/BAli-Phy/PLAN.md

    helper signatures from `EVector` to `Runtime::RVector` where the helper only needs scalar vector access.

-5. Decide whether `Runtime::atomic_value()` / `Runtime::e_op_value()` should
-   move out of `runtime/ast` into an explicit legacy conversion module, or whether callers should first migrate away from expression_ref values.
+5. Remove `Runtime::to_expression_ref(...)`,
+   `Runtime::atomic_value(expression_ref)`, and
+   `Runtime::e_op_value(expression_ref)` only after deleting the evaluation callers that still need them.
+The preferred workflow is to delete the declarations/definitions in a scratch change, build, and convert the resulting call sites.
+If parser/model-generation callers remain, restore the smallest bridge with an explicitly legacy name.

-6. Implement the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
+6. Continue the non-`expression_ref` inverse preprocess path in narrow pieces: runtime untranslation of global registers, runtime trim unnormalization, and runtime-to-Core deindexing are in place.
 The remaining work is Core graph/let unnormalization and then migrating diagnostics to use the